 How to keep my wallet safe?
 How to secure my recovery phrase?

 A wallet requires also to keep sort of password – a recovery phrase (seed) in case the wallet is lost or broken.
 The recovery phrase allows you to create a 1:1 copy of your wallet (a backup) when needed.
 You can simply get another wallet and with this phrase, you can make a full working copy.
 You should learn how to secure your recovery phrase because if you lose it, you will lose access to all accounts stored on the wallet if it’s broken or lost.
-Most recommended is a crypto steel backup.
+Most recommended is a proper crypto steel backup sometimes referred as a metal crypto wallet.

 It should be also placed in a safe location because it could be used by someone else to access create a copy of your wallet and access the accounts in it.
 Also, you should never input your recovery phrase into a computer/smartphone or take any photos of it.